MicroFocus/universal-discovery-cmdb-samples/README.md

 * Create a zone for Inventory Discovery

-  This use case shows how to create a zone for inventory discovery on a Windows probe with REST API.
+  This sample case shows how to create a zone for inventory discovery on a Windows probe with REST API.

   1. Open each of the following files and modify values of zone configuration parameters as necessary: